williamsharkey/iknowpi/README.md

 # Private until JULY 4th 2016

 Right now this is a private club.
-Just William, Nooreen and Jay C. and Albert P. have been invited so far.
+Just William, Nooreen, Jay C., Albert P. and David D. have been invited so far.

 Once this gets incubated we will make it a public github project, and put an MIT liscense on it.
 The goal of having it private at first is to avoid distractions from the public while it is young.